MicrosoftDocs/Viva/Viva/engage/campaigns.md

 Once a campaign is published, it becomes **Active** in the campaign management dashboard and the campaign landing page will be visible to any Viva Engage licensed user who selects a post or comment with the verified campaign hashtag.

 > [!NOTE]
-> The three campaigns that populate to the **Active campaigns** module on the right side of your Home page are ordered based on number of followers.
-Once a campaign is followed, it will no longer be visible in the **Active campaigns** module and will be replaced with a new campaign.
+> The three campaigns that populate to the **Top campaigns** module on the right side of your Home page are ordered based on number of followers.
+Once a campaign is followed, it will no longer be visible in the **Top campaigns** module and will be replaced with a new campaign.

 Once a campaign has ended, the follow button and default publisher on the campaign landing page will be disabled.
 However, people can still post in communities and storylines using the campaign hashtag and those posts will accumulate in the campaign landing page.